 Perhaps unfairly, a very good media interview often does not attract the amount of attention that a bad interview does.
 People remember bad interviews, but they could very often have been avoided with adequate preparation.

-A bad media interview can undermine the confidence of investors, regulators, customers and a whole host of other stakeholders.
+Although it can’t be predicted in advance, a bad media interview can absolutely undermine the confidence of investors, regulators, customers and a whole host of other stakeholders.